saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-When set to `true`, the retry will test only the tests that failed during the previous try.
+When set to `true`, only the tests that failed during the previous attempt are retried.

 ```yaml
 suite: